mikemaccana/outdated-browser-rework/README.md

 ### In your gulpfile

-Add the following underneat your existing 'js' task:
+Add the following underneath your existing `js` task:

 		gulp
 			.src('./public/js/src/oldbrowser.js')